makerdao/starknet-dai-bridge/README.md

 * `l2_governance_delay` - executes governance action relayed from L1
 * `registry` - provides L2 to L1 address mapping

+### Bridge Ceiling
+The amount of bridged DAI can be restricted by setting a ceiling property(`setCeiling`) on the L1DAIBridge.
+Setting it to Uint256.max will make it effectively unlimited, setting it to anything lower than the amount currently bridged will temporarily disable deposits.

+### Deposit Limit
+To make DAI bridge compatible with generic StarkNet token bridges a single deposit limit(`setMaxDeposit`) was added.
+Setting it to a value above the ceiling will make deposits unlimited, setting it to 0 will temporarily disable the bridge.

 ### Starknet DAI
 Since StarkNet execution environment is significantly different than EVM, Starknet DAI is not a one to one copy of L1 DAI.
 Here are the diferences:
 * [`uint256`](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/uint256.cairo) to represent balances, for compatibility with L1